JPEG Compressor

 Pro Tip: For web use, aim for images under 200 KB.
 Most photos can reach this size at quality 75 to 85 without any visible difference to the human eye.
 This is the sweet spot for balancing page speed and image clarity.

-Compress high-resolution DSLR photos for client delivery without opening Photoshop or Lightroom.
-Keep EXIF metadata intact or strip it for privacy.
-Use the side-by-side comparison to find the perfect balance between file size and image quality.
+Compress high-resolution photos from Canon, Nikon, Sony, or iPhone 15 Pro for client delivery without opening Photoshop or Lightroom.
+Keep EXIF metadata intact or strip GPS data for privacy.
+Use the side-by-side comparison to find the perfect balance between visual fidelity and file weight.

-Product images need to load fast on Shopify, WooCommerce, and Amazon.
-Compress product photos to under 200 KB while keeping them sharp on retina displays.
-Batch process hundreds of SKU images in minutes.
+Product images need to load instantly on Shopify, WooCommerce, Amazon, and Etsy.
+Compress hundreds of SKU images to under 200 KB while keeping them sharp on retina displays.
+Reduce page weight to improve conversion rates and meet marketplace upload requirements.

-Shrink images to fit email attachment limits (usually 10-25 MB).
-Compress screenshots and charts for presentations.
-Use the target file size feature to hit exact limits — enter 500 KB and the tool handles the rest.
+Shrink images to fit Gmail and Outlook attachment limits (10-25 MB).
+Compress screenshots and diagrams for Google Slides or PowerPoint presentations.
+Use the target file size feature to hit exact caps.
+Enter 500 KB and the algorithm handles the rest.
+Works directly on iPhone, Samsung Galaxy, and Google Pixel browsers.

 Simple Process